 - Supervisory Committees are not set in stone, and a student can change their committee by filling out a Request to Change Supervisory Committee Personnel form available in the Anthropology main office from the Administrative Officer or Academic Advisor, signatures are required from the Committee chair and the new committee member.

 - Don't be afraid to change around some members of your committee, but be polite when informing a committee member you'll no longer be requiring their supervisory services.
-Please make sure to update the Academic Advisor so she can update your electronic file.
+Please make sure to update the Administrative Officer so she can update your electronic file.

-NOTE: If a graduate student leaves the University without requesting a leave of absence from the Department, the Supervisory Committee with be disbanded.
+NOTE: If a graduate student leaves the University without requesting a leave of absence from the Department, the Supervisory Committee will be disbanded.